 When Fantastic Four debuted sixty years ago, the comic industry was struggling to survive.
-The Golden Age was over, and the only characters really doing well were Batman, Superman, and Wonder Woman.
+The Golden Age comic book era was over, and the only characters really doing well were Batman, Superman, and Wonder Woman.
 The death of superhero comics, and maybe the industry in general, seemed like an inevitability.
 But then came Jack Kirby and Stan Lee, debuting a superhero team that broke all the rules (for the time).
 No secret identities.
 A grotesque-yet-lovable superhero.
 And far more pathos than comics had seen up until their debut.
 Indeed, Fantastic Four was, for a while, the bestselling “comic magazine” on the shelves.
 So even if the history of the Fantastic Four is a rough road, the 60th anniversary is an important landmark for Marvel and comics as a whole.

 The 60th Anniversary Isn’t Just About the Fantastic Four – August 1961 Birthed the Silver Age of Comics

 (Image: Marvel Comics)

 Fantastic Four #1 might be the most notable and culturally significant comix from August 1961, but it was also one of several titles that got readers excited about comics again.
 Some titles are still familiar to this day.
 We had Journey Into Mystery…before Thor.
 Tales of Suspense…before Iron Man.
 Tales to Astonish…a mere two issues before Hank Pym (Ant-Man) debuted.
 Strange Tales…before Doctor Strange.
 And finally, Amazing Fantasy before Spider-Man.